Hamzadar007/DevTinder-react-project/README.md

 - Logout Feature.
 - Get feed and add the feed in the store
 - Show feed card on feed screen
+- Edit profile and also update user slice to show updated info throughout the app